-Kyudokan Kerry runs classes in Killorglin Sports Complex, Langord Street, Killorglin Co.
-Kerry.
+Kyudokan Kerry runs classes in Killorglin Sports Complex, Langford Street, Killorglin Co.
+Kerry on Tuesday and Friday evenings from 6:00 to 7:30.

 Classes take place as follows: